-Earlier this week, the FASB met to decide on whether to delay the effective date for lease accounting for private companies and nonprofits.
-The proposal to delay the date, first brought to the floor over the summer, seeks to offer companies extra time to learn from the experiences of public companies so they could implement the new standard effectively and efficiently.
+On June 3rd, 2020 the FASB met to decide on whether to delay the effective date for lease accounting for private companies and nonprofits.
+The proposal to delay the date, first brought to the floor over in April, seeks to offer companies relief from the sudden disruptions caused by COVID-19.

-The FASB proposal was approved, making the new effective date for those companies January 1, 2021.
-This only impacts domestic leases for domestic companies, as it appears that IASB does not plan to change the effective date.
+The FASB proposal was approved, making the new effective date for those companies January 1, 2022.
+This update only impacts domestic leases for domestic companies reporting under the FASB guidance.
 Accordingly, any lease that is outside of the United States will most likely need to comply with the new standard according to the IASB guidance and effective date.

 There are a number of things you must do in order to transition to the new standards, and the process is more difficult than you think.
 In our recent survey, we found that 50% of respondents in the early stages anticipated the transition to be neither easy nor difficult.
 Companies who are further along in the transition process, however, have a different opinion.
 67% percent found the process to be difficult.
 This may be due in part to the number of steps you must take to transition, which are listed below.